-We may also recommend integrative medicine programs such as acupuncture.
+Our chronic headache specialists may also recommend integrative medicine programs such as acupuncture.

 Along with these treatment options, patient education is also an important component in chronic headache care.
-Our experts work with patients, helping them to recognize triggers and modify habits that may help alleviate headaches.
+Our experts work with patients, helping them to recognize triggers and modify habits that may help alleviate chronic headaches.

-As part of the Department’s “DodoNA Project”, we have customized our electronic medical records to capture hundreds of discreet pieces of information from each chronic headache office visit.
+As part of the Department’s DodoNA Project, we have customized our electronic medical records to capture hundreds of discreet pieces of information from each chronic headache office visit.
 For patients with migraine headaches, we collect blood samples with informed consent to extract and store DNA.
-We aim to identify genetic and non-genetic factors that predict the severity, progression and outcomes of migraine in each patient and that guide treatment (individualized medicine).
+We aim to identify genetic and non-genetic factors that predict the severity, progression and outcomes of migraine in each patient and that guide treatment (personalized medicine).

 For More Information

-In order to serve all of our patients’ neurology needs, our team of general neurologists at the NorthShore Neurological Institute provide access for both urgent and non-urgent outpatient appointments, as well as inpatient consultation services.
+In order to serve all of our patients’ neurology needs, our team of general neurologists at the NorthShore Neurological Institute provides access for both urgent and non-urgent outpatient appointments, as well as inpatient consultation services.